 - Any of this information in an industry group

 Simply having a login and profile isn’t making the most out of the application.
-Offering content gives you the opportunity to market your company and ideas alongside Fortune 500 companies sharing this space.
+Offering content gives you the opportunity to market your company and ideas alongside Fortune 500 companies sharing this very same space.

 Use the application as an industry monitoring tool